Bears-R-Us/arkouda-contrib/arkouda_workflows/README.md

 #### Promethues Install

-For metrics-enabled AoK as well as arkouda-prometheus-exporter, a  and [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) are required.
-The prometheus-community has an excellent [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) Helm chart that's a convenient way to install 1..n elements of a Prometheus stack including Prometheues Server and Prometheus Operator.
+For metrics-enabled AoK as well as arkouda-prometheus-exporter, a Prometheus Server and [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) are required.
+The prometheus-community has an excellent [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) Helm chart that's a convenient way to install 1..n elements of a Prometheus stack including Prometheus Server and Prometheus Operator.

 #### Prometheus Scrap Target Configuration